William McKinley Coller

 Registration Date: June 5, 1917

 Ethel Miller and William Coller were married on July 19, 1917.
 A 1917 plat map shows William owned 40 acres adjoining his father's land.
 Just north of the William's original 40 acres were an additional 40 acres owned by Jesse Coller.
-On November 8, 1918 William took out a mortgage to buy Jesse's property giving him a total of 80 acres.
-The mortgage amount was $3836.77 paid by Commercial State Bank.
-Eldon was born September 19, 1919 on this farm (original 40 acres) and this is where they lived in the 1920 census.
-The 1920 census shows William, Ethel and Eldon living on their farm.
-The farm was not doing well so William, Ethel and Eldon moved in with her parents at 1422 Richfield Road (now Davison Road).
+On November 8, 1918 William received a check for $3836.77 from Commercial State Bank.
+Around this time William bought Jesse's property giving him a total of 80 acres.
+I appears that the money from the bank was used to buy Jesse's property.
+Eldon was born September 19, 1919 on the farm and this is where the family lived in the 1920 census.
+The farm was not doing well and life was difficult, so William, Ethel and Eldon moved in with her parents at 1422 Richfield Road (now Davison Road).
 William was working at the Buick plant in Flint and selling insurance.
 In 1927 they were living at 214 W. Dartmouth Street in Flint and William was selling insurance.

 Most of the 80 acres mentioned above are covered in various types of pine trees and there are areas of sandy soil.
 There was also a cypress swamp at one time, but it is now gone.